shzirui/SKC/README.md

 For the full DART-GUI setup and system details, please refer to the official DART-GUI repository.

-## 📢 Updates

-- SKC training logic and configuration switches are added to the DART-GUI / verl training path.
-- SKC state construction and merging utilities are added under `scripts/protection/`.
-- Baseline utilities for replay, EWC, and LoRA-based continual-learning experiments are included for comparison.
-- Runtime artifacts are not included: model weights, checkpoints, generated trajectories, MySQL dumps, logs, and experiment outputs should be prepared separately.

-## 🔨 TODO

-- [ ] Release public checkpoints and processed benchmark artifacts.
-- [ ] Add final paper citation after public release.
-- [ ] Further clean and document environment-specific launch scripts.

 ## 🚀 Quick Start

 This guide follows the original DART-GUI structure: prepare containers and database, start the rollout service, start the GUI environment runner, then start training.
 The new SKC-specific part is the `gradient_surgery` configuration and the SKC state file used during training.